 Before adding the liquid, I added the dried thyme and garlic.
 I stirred to combine, and cooked the vegetables for another 30 seconds or so until the garlic was fragrant.
 After that, I added the canned tomatoes, chicken broth, salt, and pepper.
 I brought the soup to a boil, and then reduced the heat to medium low.
 I covered the Dutch oven, and simmered the soup for about 20 minutes.

 When the vegetables were almost tender, I added the zucchini.
-After stirring everything together, I covered the Dutch oven, and cooked the soup for an additional 15 minutes.
+After stirring everything together, I covered the Dutch oven, and cooked the minestrone for an additional 15 minutes.

 At this point, all of the vegetables were perfectly tender.
-To finish the soup, I added the cannellini beans, pasta that I had cooked to the al dente stage, and wine.
+To finish the minestrone, I added the cannellini beans, pasta that I had cooked to the al dente stage, and wine.

 Once everything was heated through, I added the spinach, and cooked the mixture until the spinach was nicely wilted.
 I tasted the soup, and corrected the seasonings.